psarando/shire-reckoning/README.md

 I don't think this is mere coincidence and it strikes me as intentionally calculated by Tolkien.

-In order to demonstrate how Rivendell New Year's Day ended up on a Gregorian March 25th by the end of the Third Age, I'll examine the following details given by J.R.R.
-Tolkien in *The Lord of the Rings* Appendix D (some of which have already been discussed earlier in these notes):
+In order to demonstrate how Rivendell New Year's Day ended up on a Gregorian March 25th by the end of the Third Age, I'll examine the following details given by Tolkien in *The Lord of the Rings* Appendix D (some of which have already been discussed earlier in these notes):

 1. "our New Year's Day corresponded more or less to the Shire January 9".